 Q: Are there any additional fees required to be paid when filing my corporation's Delaware annual report?

-The Delaware Secretary of State charges an additional annual report filing fee of $50.
+The Delaware Secretary of State charges an additional filing fee of $50 for a Delaware corporation annual report.
 Exempt corporations pay $25 to file an annual report.

 Q: How do I calculate the franchise tax for non-exempt non-stock corporations?